-- Cite using a superscript number immediately after the concept or fact being referenced - Place the superscript outside of any periods or commas, but inside of colons and semicolons - Ex: This is a referenced idea. - Ex: This also a referenced idea2; this is not. - At the end of the paper, cite the references and number them according to the order in which they were cited - Once a reference is given a number, keep that number the same throughout the paper - If referencing more than two references within the paper, use commas to separate them.
-If they are referenced in series, use a hyphen to join the numbers in series - Ex: Many references were used to create this sentence.
+- Cite using a superscript number immediately after the concept or fact being referenced - Place the superscript outside of any periods or commas, but inside of colons and semicolons - o Ex: This is a referenced idea.1 - Ex: This also a referenced idea2; this is not. - At the end of the paper, cite the references and number them according to the order in which they were cited - Once a reference is given a number, keep that number the same throughout the paper - If referencing more than two references within the paper, use commas to separate them.
+If they are referenced in series, use a hyphen to join the numbers in series - o Ex: Many references were used to create this sentence.
 1-4,7 - Authors' names may also be used in-text, but only the last name should be used and should have an accompanying reference number - Ex: A case report by Brown6 found that... - For citations with one or two authors, include both names.
-If there are three or more authors listed, use the words "and colleagues", "et al", or something similar - o Ex: A systematic review by Johnson and colleagues3 determined...
+If there are three or more authors listed, use the words "and colleagues", "et al", or something similar - Ex: A systematic review by Johnson and colleagues3 determined...

-This document is a compilation of information from American Medical Association (AMA) Citation Style, 10th edition (Rev. 11/1/2012) and University of St. Augustine for Health Sciences AMA Style Guide.
+This document is a compilation of information from American Medical Association (AMA) Citation Style, 11th edition (Rev. 2020.